aminem0/dwc-owl-rdf/README.md

 - Broke-West-Fish dataset: the Darwin Core DataPackage was downloaded [from the test IPT](https://dwcdp-ipt.gbif-test.org/resource?r=broke-west-fish).
 - Insektmobilen dataset: The files were obtained from the Darwin Core DataPackage examples [GitHub repository](https://github.com/gbif/dwc-dp-examples/tree/master/survey/insektmobilen/output_data).
 The data were arranged so as to be csv files with utf-8 encoding as if they were in a DataPackage file.
 - Viridian forest survey: The dataset consists of a forest survey for bug and flying Pokémon done by Ash Ketchum in Viridian forest.
+The Darwin Core DataPackage was obtained [from the test IPT](https://dwcdp-ipt.gbif-test.org/resource?r=viridian-forest-survey).

 ## Importance of the ontology